Treatments for Anal Incontinence

 Sacral neuromodulation is indicated for treatment of urinary retention, overactive bladder, urgency urinary incontinence, and urgency frequency, as well as anal incontinence or accidental bowel leakage.
 This therapy utilizes an innovative and implantable neurostimulator about the size of a stopwatch.
 This device sends mild electrical signals to a nerve located just above the tailbone.
 This nerve is one of the sacral nerves that activate or inhibit muscles and pelvic organs that contribute to urinary and bowel control, as well as provide signals to the brain about these organs.

 External Anal Sphincteroplasty

-If there is tear in the anal sphincter muscle, women may be good candidates for a surgery called anal sphincteroplasty.
+If the patient has a tear in her anal sphincter muscle, she may be a good candidate for a surgery called anal sphincteroplasty.
 Most often injuries to the anal sphincter muscle occur with perineal lacerations as a sequalae of vaginal childbirth and might require surgical repair or revision outside of the postpartum period.
 An anal sphincteroplasty repairs the tear in the sphincter muscle and rebuilds the perineal body (area between the rectum and vagina).
 It does not require any incisions on the abdomen, and women go home from the hospital on the same day as surgery.
 After surgery, women are advised to pursue specialized pelvic floor physical therapy to improve the function of the newly reattached anal sphincter and pelvic floor muscles.